leopold-weidner/DBDIpy/README.md

 Mass spectrometric data from direct injection analysis is hard to interprete as missing chromatographic separation complicates identification of fragments and adducts generated during the ionization process.

-Here we present an *in-silico* approach to identify multiple ion species arising from one analyte compound specially tailored for time-resolved datasets from dielectric barrier dischardge ionization (DBDI).
+Here we present an *in-silico* approach to putatively identify multiple ion species arising from one analyte compound specially tailored for time-resolved datasets from dielectric barrier dischardge ionization (DBDI).
 DBDI is a relatively young technology which is rapidly gaining popularity in applications as breath analysis, process controll or food research.

-DBDIpy's core functionality relys on identification of in-source fragments (eg. [M-H<sub>2</sub>O]<sup>+</sup>) and in-source generated adducts (eg. [M+<sub>n</sub>O+H]<sup>+</sup>).
+DBDIpy's core functionality relys on identification of in-source fragments (eg. [M-H<sub>2</sub>O+H]<sup>+</sup>) and in-source generated adducts (eg. [M+<sub>n</sub>O+H]<sup>+</sup>).
 Custom adduct species can be defined by the user and passed to this open-search algorithm.
-Further the library come along with functions for ...
+The identification is performed in a two-step procedure: - pointwise pearson correlation identifies features with matching temporal intensity profiles through the experiment.
+                - (exact) mass differences are used to define the nature of potential candidates.
+These putative identifications can than further be validated by the user, eg. based on tandem MS fragment data.

+DBDIpy further comes along with functions optimized for preprocessing of experimental data and visualization of identified adducts.
+The library is integrated into the matchms ecosystem to assimilate DBDIpy's functionalities into existing workflows.

+For details, we invite you to read the [tutorial](#tutorial) or to try out the functions with our [demonstrational dataset]([#tutorial](https://doi.org/10.5281/zenodo.7221089)) or your own data!

 |                     | Badges                                                                             |